 You might also like: How Costa Rica Reversed Deforestation and Became an Environmental Model

-The workshop contributed not only to raising awareness among the community about the disappearing animal but also resulted in tangible solutions and actions to stop the macaw population’s decline.
+The workshop contributed not only to raising awareness among the community about the disappearing animal but also resulted in proposing tangible solutions and actions to stop the macaw population’s decline.

 After two days of discussing ideas, the group concluded that the main issues were the need for more education about the Scarlet Macaw amongst local communities, to find a way to stop the poaching of nests, and to put a halt to deforestation and habitat destruction.
 Implementing educational campaigns at local schools and reinforcing institutional capacity to protect nests and the recuperation of the habitat were among the actions decided to protect the species.